SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 ![Screenshot shwoing the Site Contents page with the new AutoTaggingSampleItemAdd document library.](media/8820a44f-8df8-4c80-aeaa-e50c37b8912c.png)

 In the ECM.AutoTaggingWeb project, in the ReceiverHelper.cs file, the  **CreateEventReciever** method creates the ItemAdding event receiver definition.
 In the ECM.AutoTaggingWeb project, the Services folder includes a web service called AutoTaggingService.svc.
-When you published the ECM.AutoTaggingWeb project to your Azure Web Site, this web service was also deployed to your site.
+When you published the ECM.AutoTaggingWeb project to your Azure website, this web service was also deployed to your site.
 The **CreateEventReciever** method assigns this web service as the remote event receiver on the document library.
 The following code from the **CreateEventReciever** method shows how to assign the web service to the remote event receiver.

 ```csharp
 public static EventReceiverDefinitionCreationInformation CreateEventReciever(string receiverName, EventReceiverType type)